RunestoneInteractive/thinkcspy/_sources/GeneralIntro/ATypicalFirstProgram.rst

 A Typical First Program
 -----------------------

-Traditionally, the first program written in a new language is called *Hello, World!* because all it does is display the words, Hello, World!
+Traditionally, the first program written in a new language is called *Hello, World!* because all it does is display the words, "Hello, World!".
 In Python, the source code looks like this.

 .. sourcecode:: python

     print("Hello, World!")

 This is an example of using the **print function**, which doesn't actually print anything on paper.
 It displays a value on the screen.
 In this case, the result is the phrase:

 ::